tactfulcipher101/Tactfulcipher-decentralized-marketplace/README.md

-Decentralized Marketplace 🛒
+This project implements a simple decentralized marketplace smart contract where users can list products, purchase items using ETH, and track transactions directly on-chain.
-A Solidity-based decentralized marketplace where users can list, buy, and sell products securely on the Ethereum blockchain.
+The system demonstrates how basic economic exchange can be represented using Solidity smart contracts, replacing centralized intermediaries with transparent blockchain logic.